vedmack/yadcf/README.md

    - ability to place the filter in an external html element (for example: inside a div element)
    - change the filter's default label (Select value, etc)
    - change the filter's reset button text (x, clear etc)
+   - define how the values in the filter will be sorted
+   - define the order in which the values in the filter will be sorted

 Examples: